bmolnar91/workbook/module_web_with_python.md

 #### What is DNS?
 How does it work?

-The **Domain Name System (DNS)** is the phonebook of the Internet.
+The **Domain Name System (DNS)** is the **phonebook of the Internet**.
 When users type domain names such as 'google.com' or 'nytimes.com' into web browsers, DNS is responsible for finding the correct IP address for those sites.
 Browsers then use those addresses to communicate with origin servers or CDN edge servers to access website information.
-This all happens thanks to DNS servers: machines dedicated to answering DNS queries.
+This all happens thanks to **DNS servers**: machines dedicated to answering **DNS queries**.

 #### What is a web server?